b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 See Scite.ai above

 {: .box-note}
-<i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> Turns out I haven't used Research Rabbit and Connected Papers as much as I thought I would.
+<i class="fas fa-exclamation-circle icon-yellow" aria-hidden="true"></i> Turns out I haven't used Research Rabbit and Connected Papers as much as I thought I would.
 I'm leaving them here just in case other people find them useful.

 [Research Rabbit](https://researchrabbitapp.com/){:target="_blank" rel="noopener"} is like Spotify for academic articles!
 You add a few that you are interested in, and it will use AI to make intelligent suggestions for other related articles.
 You can also use it to find works that cite a particular paper.